-Make plans now to join the vibrant cereal science community between September 14-17, 2020 to present your work, network with peers and learn from industry experts.
-This year, the workshop will be hosted by the Institute of Agrochemistry and Food Technology (IATA-CSIC), which is one the most important research center in the area of food in Europe.
+Make plans now to join the vibrant cereal science community between June 5-8, 2022 to present your work, network with peers, and learn from industry experts.
+This year, the workshop will be hosted by the Institute of Agrochemistry and Food Technology (IATA-CSIC), which is one of the most important research centers in the area of food in Europe.

 Over the years, the success of the event has been built around a balance between educational sessions and social/networking opportunities.